 A fast start is good

-Please don’t be disappointed if we are unable to find you a mentee.
+Please don’t be disappointed if we are unable to find you a student to mentor.
 It depends on who signs up to the programme, what their interests are and how many mentors there are who have this interest.
 Please do not let this put you off as we need a wide ranging mentor bank!

-Sometimes, your mentee will not engage well.
-We do try and encourage mentee engagement throughout the programme, but this sometimes happens, as a mentee may sign up and then decide that they are not interested after all.
-We hope that this will not put you off being a mentor, we need you!
+Sometimes, your allocated student(s) will not engage well.
+We do try and encourage their engagement throughout the programme, but this sometimes happens, as a student may sign up and then decide that they are not interested after all.
+We hope that this will not put you off being a mentor - we need you!